WCCU Mom's Blog

 As a mom of three young boys, the last thing that they need is more toys!
-Our house is virtual obstacle course…I’m tripping over cars, dinosaurs and Legos on a daily basis.
+Our house is a virtual obstacle course…I’m tripping over cars, dinosaurs and Legos on a daily basis.
 My husband and I have decided from now on, when we purchase toys, we’ll concentrate on educational or STEM (science, technology, engineering and math) toys.

-Ozobot – This is actually the WCCU Holiday Contest Prize – three lucky winners will receive one and a $50 VISA gift card.
+Ozobot – This is actually the WCCU Holiday Contest Prize – three lucky winners will each receive one and a $50 VISA gift card.
 Visit us on Facebook for details.
 The Ozobot is a small electronic robot that is controlled using codes either on your tablet or by using color-coded markers.
-It teaches kids the basics of computer programing, creativity and organization.
+It teaches kids the basics of computer programming, creativity and organization.
 If you want your little bot to do something you have to write code and Ozobot will follow your instruction.

 Magnetic building tiles.
 These tiles come in a ton of different brands, shapes and sizes.
 Our boys received some last year and they love them.
 They can build buildings, cars, dinosaurs and much more depending on the set.
-So, again activity encouraging creativity but hand eye coordination, putting the tiles together and pulling them apart.
+So, again activity is encouraging creativity by hand eye coordination, putting the tiles together and pulling them apart.

 LittleBits Star Wars Droid Inventor Kit This is one of toys that caught my eye (husband being a huge Star Wars fan).
 An activity he can share with the boys.
-This toy is geared towards more advanced electronics and coding, so great for a little older kids.
+This toy is geared towards more advanced electronics and coding, so great for older kids.
 You get to code and design your own droid and program it to do different things.

 LEGO – These sets can get expensive, however they are great at encouraging creativity, following directions, building and design skills.
 My oldest loves LEGOs and will play with them for hours, creating all sorts of things.
-One of the newer sets, Lego Boost Creative Toolbox Building and Coding Kit, allows you to not only build things but also code them to do stuff with the app.
+One of the newer sets, Lego Boost Creative Toolbox Building and Coding Kit; allows you to not only build things, but also code them to do stuff with the app.

 Fisher-Price Think and Learn Code-a-Pillar This is for preschool age kids.
 It comes with a motorized head that lights up and makes sound and eight other segments that when put together in certain ways perform a variety of motions.
 You try to put the caterpillar together to reach an ending point.
 This is all about trial and error and problem solving.

 Snap Circuits SC-300 Electronics Discovery Kit This is for older kids (8+), but it doesn’t mean a 5 year old can’t play, they just might need some help to get started.
-This is a game where you build circuits using a single switch to illuminate a light or play a tone.
+This is a game where you build circuits using a single switch to illuminate a light or play a tune.
 You don’t need an app or computer for it to work.

 Puzzles My kids love puzzles and they are great for kids’ minds.
-It teaches them to look for patterns, shapes and colors to recognize how pieces fit together.
+It teaches them to look for patterns, shapes and colors and to recognize how pieces fit together.
 I’ve been very impressed with how quickly kids learn and use advanced strategy to solve puzzles.